-The STIP framework places a strong emphasis on active stakeholder engagement, consultation and communication between actors.
+The STIP framework places strong emphasis on active stakeholder engagement, consultation and communication among actors.
 Rooted in the systems of innovation thinking, this framework takes the position that innovation involves multiple actors.
 Stakeholder involvement is encouraged from the start of the process.
-In operationalising the framework, the UNCTAD team commence stakeholder engagement prior to the STIP review, thereby enhancing the prospects of greater levels of participation from the national actors.
+In operationalising the framework, the

+UNCTAD team commence stakeholders engagements prior to the STIP review; thereby enhancing the prospects of greater levels of participation from the national actors14.